manelmontilla/wruster/README.md

 ### HTTP Messages plumbing

-Contains all the types needed to represent Http Requests and Responses, and to read and write them from and to the wire.
+Contains all the types needed to represent HTTP Messages, and to read and write them from and to the wire.

 ### Router